St. Paul University Philippines

 St. Paul University Philippines, also referred to by its acronym SPUP or SPU Philippines, is a private Roman Catholic research non-profit basic and higher education institution run by the Sisters of St. Paul of Chartres (SPC) in Tuguegarao, Cagayan, Philippines.
 It was founded by the Paulinian Sisters on May 10, 1907.
 It is one of the 40 schools owned, managed, and operated by the Sisters of St. Paul of Chartres (SPC) in the Philippines.
 It offers basic, undergraduate, and graduate education.
 It is the flagship and main campus of the St. Paul University System.

-St. Paul University Philippines is also currently ranked, included, and recognized in the top and major world university rankings such as Quacquarelli Symonds (QS), Times Higher Education (THE), and World University Ranking for Innovation (WURI) rankings.
+St. Paul University Philippines is also included in major world university rankings] such as Quacquarelli Symonds (QS), Times Higher Education (THE), and World University Ranking for Innovation (WURI) rankings.

 It is one of the seven campuses comprising the St. Paul University System.